sjurajpuchky/find-keyword-golden-ratio-kgr-to-optimize-pages-for-search-engines-helps-you-top10-google-php/README.md

 https://www.youtube.com/watch?v=KQsGHZSY64I

 # Where get long tail keywords?
-I am suing Semrush https://www.semrush.com (Magick Keyword tool) which I recommend buying, but in application is also implemented google-ads API keyword planner, for which you must have MMC account with activated developer token
+in application is also implemented google-ads API keyword planner, for which you must have MMC account with activated developer token
+If you do not have google-ads-api developer token, you can use collabim or semrush

 # License
 GPL-2.0-only